HoangPi/lab2/20110432_VoDucHoangPhi.md

 ```sh
 dd if=ctr_message.enc of=ctr_message_corrupted.enc bs=1 skip=1 seek=1 conv=notrunc
 ```
-*We copy but skip the first byte since it has been copied in the previous step.*
+*We copy but skip the first byte since it has been copied in the previous step.* <br>
-Verify if the encypted file is handled correctly using xxd.
+### Step 3, Verify if the encypted file is handled correctly using xxd.
 ```sh
 xxd ctr_message_corrupted.enc
 ```